New Jersey girl, 6, escapes attempted abduction after man placed paper bag over her head, police say

 MASKED WOULD-BE BURGLARS SCARED OFF BY CALIFORNIA WOMAN'S SHOUTING: SEE THE VIDEO

-Howell police said the girl described the man to officers as the driver of a black SUV.
-The man is described as 40-years-old with black hair, a beard, and a thin build.
+Howell Township police said the girl described the man to officers as the driver of a black SUV.
+The man is described as 40 years old with black hair, a beard and a thin build.

 He was described as wearing black shorts and a black t-shirt.
 He took with him the paper bag that he allegedly placed over the girl's head.